JingQunCui/goserver/README.md

 ```

 ## Usage
-I made a subrepository of textcomplexity.
+I made a subrepository of Textcomplexity.
 I modified it to output graphs to show the distribution of some of the metrics.

-The main program that generates the metrics is run_cli.py, located in textcomplexity/textcomplexity
+The main program that generates the metrics is run_cli.py, located in textcomplexity_mod/textcomplexity

 A sample run of the code would look like
 ```